thebatfisk/fw-nrfconnect-nrf/demos/bluetooth/mesh/thingy52/thingy52_cli/README.rst

 User interface
 **************

+Large RGB LED:
+   Show the current manually selected RGB color for outgoing RGB messages.
+Also indicates RGB message delay by blinking frequency.

+Small RGB LED:
+   Show if speaker output for outgoing RGB messages is enabled

-The user interface of this demo is created by combining the functionality of the Thingy:52 button and the integrated low power accelerometer.
+The user input interface of this demo is created by combining the functionality of the Thingy:52 button and the integrated low power accelerometer.
 Together they create a button handler that can control different features depending on the orientation of the Thingy:52 device.

+Low Power accelerometer:
+   Used to detect the orientation of the Thingy:52 device.
+Combined with the button it desides what iput action to execute.

+Button:
+   Executes input command related to the current orientation of the Thingy:52 device.

 Thingy:52 orientations
 =====================